mwbrooks/cordova-plugin-menu/README.md

 Create a toolbar menu.

-- Android: Treats toolbar as a context menu.
+- Android: Creates a title bar.
-- BlackBerry: Treat toolbar as a context menu.
+- BlackBerry: @DISCUSS
 - iOS: Creates a native ToolBar.
-The PhoneGap webview is repositioned below the toolbar.
+The Cordova webview is repositioned below the toolbar.

 __&#60;menu type="context"&#62;__